AlexSanfilippo/ProceduralMeshGeneration/README.md

 -repeat the process on any of the faces

 ## How to use:
-If you just want to play with the compiled program, check it out (for FREE!) on itch.io:
+If you just want to play with the compiled program, download it (for FREE!) on itch.io:
 [[Spaceship Generator 3D](https://ceruleanboolean141.itch.io/spaceship-maker)]